jakobhviid/Kafka-Docker/README.md

 - `KAFKA_RETENTION_HOURS`: Number of hours to keep a log file before deleting it.
 The higher retention hours the longer data will stay in Kafka.
 Default is 168 hours (7 days).

 - `KAFKA_LISTENER_SECURITY_PROTOCOL_MAP`: A mapping between listener names and security protocols.
 Very rarely is this needed as the default contains most mappings.
-Default is INTERNAL:PLAINTEXT,EXTERNAL:PLAINTEXT,INTERNAL_SSL:SSL,EXTERNAL_SSL:SSL,SSL:SSL,PLAINTEXT:PLAINTEXT,HEALTHCHECK:PLAINTEXT,SASL_SSL:SASL_SSL,INTERNAL_SASL_SSL:SASL_SSL,SASL_PLAINTEXT:SASL_PLAINTEXT,INTERNAL_SASL_PLAINTEXT:SASL_PLAINTEXT.
+Default is INTERNAL:PLAINTEXT,EXTERNAL:PLAINTEXT,INTERNAL_SSL:SSL,EXTERNAL_SSL:SSL,SSL:SSL,PLAINTEXT:PLAINTEXT,SASL_SSL:SASL_SSL,INTERNAL_SASL_SSL:SASL_SSL,SASL_PLAINTEXT:SASL_PLAINTEXT,INTERNAL_SASL_PLAINTEXT:SASL_PLAINTEXT.

 - `KAFKA_INTER_BROKER_LISTENER_NAME`: The name of the listener used for broker-broker communication.
 Default is 'INTERNAL'.

 - `KAFKA_DEFAULT_REPLICATION_FACTOR`: If a topic isn't created explicitly and therefore created automatically, the default replication factor will be used.
 Default is 1.

 - `KAFKA_HEAP_OPTS`: Configuring Heap size for Kafka, Xmx = max heap size and Xms = initial heap size.
 Default is "-Xmx256M".

+- `KAFKA_HEALTHCHECK_PORT`: The port to use for healthcheck.
+This should be a different port than the one clients use.
+Default is port 9092.

 - `KAFKA_JVM_PERFORMANCE_OPTS`: Configuring JVM options for Kafka.
 Default is ""-server -XX:+UseG1GC -XX:MaxGCPauseMillis=20 -XX:InitiatingHeapOccupancyPercent=35 -XX:+ExplicitGCInvokesConcurrent -Djava.awt.headless=true""